Did I possess the grit, fortitude, determination, and the sheer pig-headedness to stick with a walk of 1,864 miles?

 In Silent-Film-style, the Blissful Hiker sets the "alicoop" and finally crawls in for a little shut eye.

-The 26 strenuous and intense poses are one of the most effective workouts,both energizing and therapeutic.
+The 26 poses are some of the most effective of all workouts, both energizing and therapeutic.

 I love being a DJ, but wanted to experience a thru-hike before it was too late.